omnistrate/saasbuilder/README.md

     - Name - @
     - Target - SaaSBuilder cluster endpoint
     - TTL - Leave as default or as suggested by your DNS provider
-    - Proxy Status - DNS only (do not enable proxying)

     and